 There are only 22 seats on this rock n roll bus, book early to secure your seat.

-This tour will take punters right across inner Melbourne to a range of historic locations including famous music venues, iconic laneways, recording studios, rehearsal spaces, artist’s houses and important indigenous music spots.
+This tour will take punters right across inner Melbourne to a range of historic locations including famous music venues, iconic laneways, recording studios, rehearsal spaces and important indigenous music spots.

 The bus will pass current live music meccas, including The Palace and The Tote - as well as the sites of closed institutions from Crystal Ballroom to The Espy.
 We’ll visit famed recording studios and rehearsal spaces such as Mushroom Records, Bakehouse Studios and the Dogs in Space house.
-On the way we’ll swing by the iconic Chrissy Amphlett and AC/DC Lanes, the Nylex Clock sign and Ian ‘Molly’ Meldrum’s house.
-Just to name a few.
+On the way we’ll swing by the iconic Chrissy Amphlett and AC/DC Lanes and the Nylex Clock sign.
 There will be one scheduled stop at the Corner Hotel.

 The man with the mega-phone and leader of your rock 'n' roll education will be none other than Melbourne musicologist Bruce Milne.

 A lifetime resident of this great city, Bruce has been involved with Triple R since its fledgling years and founded the iconic independent record store and label Au-go-go Records and now co-owns Greville Records.
 Bruce introduced rock bar culture to Melbourne when he established International Bar and was licensee of The Tote, as documented in the film Persecution Blues.
 If you’ve ever watched an Australian music documentary, chances are Bruce was in it.